Home / HIPEC Surgery in India

 Who is an Ideal Candidate for HIPEC Surgery?

-• Selected cases of ovarian, colorectal, gastric or appendix cancer
+• Selected ovarian, colorectal, gastric, or appendix cancers.

 What Types of Cancer Does HIPEC Surgery Treat?

-• Ovarian cancer with peritoneal spread suitable for cytoreduction surgery cases
+• Ovarian cancer with spread to the peritoneum.

-• Small bowel cancers spreading locally within the abdominal cavity
+• Small bowel cancers spreading within the abdominal cavity.

-• Recurrent abdominal cancers confined to the peritoneum after prior therapy failure
+• Recurrent abdominal cancers confined to the peritoneum.

 HIPEC Cancer Treatment